dfranx/SHADERed/README.md

  - PipelineUI::GetSelectedShaderPass() -> add Geometry and other options under "Create" menu item in GUIManager
  - use an icon font instead of buttons like "U", "D", etc...
  - toolbar (a bar with all the important tools (icons))
+ - shift+drag with right click to move ArcBallCamera focus point
  - add an option to disable certain shader pass
  - find and replace in code editor
  - right click in code editor